leethedev-him/project-oriented-programming-/README.md

-# I finally figured out how to connect git to GitHub and push a repo.
+## I finally figured out how to connect git to GitHub and push a repo.
-## These are from the
+### These are from the Project Oriented Programming Class.